bigmeaningsmall/C-sharp-Revision-Exercises/README.md

-# CRE340 - Poltglot Exercises for C#
+# CRE340 - Polyglot Exercises for C#

 - for use in VSCode with .net 9.0 and polyglot extension